Ribhnux/deux-cli/docs/02_installation.md

 npm install deux-cli -g
 ```

-After installation was completed, now you're ready to using `Deux-CLI`.
-If you've got errors when installing `Deux-CLI`, please submit issue in our repo.
+After installation was completed, you're now ready to using `Deux-CLI`.
+If you've got errors when installing `Deux-CLI`, please visit our repo and submit an issue.